dhelonious/mastodon-snap/README.md

     sudo mastodon-server.setup

 > Note: Be patient if you have changed the `status.length` as it takes some time to recompile the assets, especially if there is a small amount of RAM available.
 Ideally these values should be changed before setup.
+Otherwise you may want to [increase swap space](https://www.baeldung.com/linux/increase-swap-space).

 ## User names